Documentation and tutorials.

 To convert a number back to a string, the "string" unary operator may be used.
 This operator has the lowest possible precedence, so when it precedes an expression, all of it is evaluated prior to the conversion.
 When conversion in the opposite direction is needed, simple unary "+" is enough to make a string become a number.

 The length of a string may be obtained with the "lengthof" unary operator.
 This operator can only be applied to a string and it is one of the operators with the highest precedence.

 When a symbol defined with the "element" command is used in an expression the result may be a linear polynomial in a variable represented by the symbol.
 Only simple arithmetic operations are allowed on the terms of a polynomial, and it must stay linear - so, for example, it is only allowed to multiply a polynomial by a number, but not by another polynomial.

-There are a few operators that have the highest possible precedence and allow to extract the information about the terms of linear polynomial.
+There are a few operators with high precedence that allow to extract the information about the terms of linear polynomial.
 The polynomial should come as the first argument, and the index of the term as the second one.
 The "element" operator extracts the variable of a polynomial term (with the coefficient of one), the "scale" operator extracts the coefficient (a number by which the variable is multiplied) and "metadata" operator gives back the metadata associated with the variable.

 When the second argument is an index higher than the index of the last term of the polynomial, all three operators return zero.
 When the second argument is zero, "element" and "scale" give information about the constant term - "element" returns numeric 1 and "scale" returns the value of the constant term.